andreyromancev/personal/blog/content/article/the-simplest-way-to-https-your-nginx.md

    Donating to EFF:                    https://eff.org/donate-le
 {{< / highlight >}}

+Now you can use your certificate until it expires (currently 3 months).
+When that happens, you need to renew it by running `renew` command the same way.

 ## Further improvements

-To redirect all HTTPS requests to HTTPS you can add this to your NGINX config file:
+To redirect all HTTP requests to HTTPS you can add this to your NGINX config file:
 {{< highlight nginx >}}
 server {
   listen 80;